-Your dentist or surgeon will place you in the best care during your procedure and provide you with everything you need to know to ensure a speedy recovery with minimum pain.
+Your dentist or surgeon will place you in the best care during your wisdom teeth removal procedure and provide you with everything you need to know to ensure a speedy recovery with minimal pain.

-So, stock up on the ice cream and jelly, and prepare for the tooth fairy with these wisdom teeth removal survival tips.
+So, stock up on wisdom teeth recovery food like ice cream and jelly, and prepare for the tooth fairy with these wisdom teeth removal survival tips.
 You can do this!